-Click on a Game Object in the Hierarchy panel, and then hover your mouse over the Scene window.
+Click on a GameObject in the Hierarchy panel, and then hover your mouse over the Scene window.
 Press the F key on your keyboard, and the Scene window will automatically pan and zoom directly to that object.
-Alternatively, you can go to Edit | Frame Selected, which can be more reliable than using the keyboard shortcut.
-(I like to think of the F as standing for Focus to help me remember what this shortcut does).
+Alternatively, you can navigate to Edit | Frame Selected, which can be more reliable than using the keyboard shortcut.
+(I like to think of the F key standing for "Focus" to help me remember what this shortcut does).
+You can also double-click on the GameObjects in the Hierarchy panel.